Take a Picture or Upload a PDF, Create an Event: Photo & PDF-to-Calendar with AI

 Each one takes 2-3 minutes to manually transcribe.
 If you handle 5 such items weekly, that's 10-15 minutes of pure copying—every week.

-Smart Calendars AI uses advanced OCR (Optical Character Recognition) combined with AI to understand what it sees in photos:
+Smart Calendars AI uses advanced OCR (Optical Character Recognition) combined with AI to understand what it sees in photos and PDF documents:

-- Snap the photo: Point your camera at any printed or digital information containing dates and times
+- Snap a photo or upload a PDF: Point your camera at any printed information, or upload a PDF document containing dates and times

-- Smart structuring: Information is organized into a proper calendar event with title, date/time, location, and description
+- Smart structuring: Information is organized into proper calendar events with title, date/time, location, and description

 - Preview and adjust: You see a formatted preview before saving—edit any detail, add reminders, adjust timing

-- Save to calendar: The event lands in your Apple, Google, or Outlook calendar with one tap
+- Save to calendar: Events land in your Apple, Google, or Outlook calendar with one tap

 Smart extraction capabilities: